Convex-Dev/design/cad/errors.md

 Otherwise, Core Runtime functions MUST return an Error if their execution causes any CVM code to be executed that in turn causes an Error.
 CVM functions MAY, in certain cases, alter the Error Code or Message to provide additional information.

 Otherwise, Core Runtime Functions MUST NOT return an Error.

+### Fatal Errors

+The CVM MUST return a `:FATAL` error if any unexpected problem occurs the should not be legally possible during CVM execution (typically caused by a host runtime exception)

+A Peer that encounters a `:FATAL` error has a serious problem.
+Hardware failure, bugs in the CVM implementation or resource limitations of the host environment are all possibilities, all of which may cause the Peer to fail to correctly compute the updated CVM State in consensus.

+The Peer MAY attempt the following resolutions:

+- Retry the CVM execution, to see if it can recover from a transient error
+- Re-sync with other Peers that may not have encountered the failure

+Otherwise, Peers SHOULD shut down gracefully to prevent risk of loss (e.g. stake slashing) from failing to maintain consensus.

 ### Transaction handling